Looking at marketing your plumbing business?

-There are many free or inexpensive apps that can be loaded onto your mobile phone or tablet that will help run your business more effectively and efficiently.
+Many free or inexpensive apps can be loaded onto your mobile phone or tablet that will help run your business more effectively and efficiently.

 Invoicing systems and portable EFTPOS payment options can allow clients to be billed and pay immediately.
-In addition, there are apps like Everlance and Receipt Bank that will allow you to track expenses and motor vehicle mileage
+Besides, there are apps like Everlance and Receipt Bank that will allow you to track expenses and motor vehicle mileage

-You can also attached bookkeeping software, like Xero, to your business bank accounts.
+You can also attach bookkeeping software, like Xero, to your business bank accounts.
 This provides an up-to-date snapshot of your financials and facilitates an efficient relationship with your admin and accountants.